ICRA-2024-workshop-exos/icra-2024-workshop-exos.github.io/cfp.md

 **Submission Content**

 Submissions consist of a 150-word abstract and 2 pdf documents:
-- The first is the research poster to present, guidelines will follow those for paper submission presentations.
-A template will follow shortly.
+- The first is the research poster to present, guidelines will follow those for posters for the paper submissions.
+Please follow the provided [poster template](https://docs.google.com/presentation/d/1rbmNOBiwojn1Jiaf2QCUmu2wOBi14VNiM4LgCLWQ35k/edit?usp=sharing).

-- The second is a teaser slide for the poster introductions, please follow the provided [template](https://docs.google.com/presentation/d/17uaoU4cMFUTzsJXtIPLt9ofote4Oyw8HoGRh8ByW_ys/edit?usp=sharing).
+- The second is a teaser slide for the poster introductions, please follow the provided [teaser template](https://docs.google.com/presentation/d/17uaoU4cMFUTzsJXtIPLt9ofote4Oyw8HoGRh8ByW_ys/edit?usp=sharing).

 If you have any further questions please [reach out](../contact).